hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 1. Click the <b>+ Add</b> icon to display the Enter Chassis Details dialog box.

 2. In the <b>Display Name</b> box, enter the display name for the chassis.
 The name should have a minimum of 4 characters.
-The name should start with an alphabet and may be followed by numbers or an underscore (_). **Note:** Do not specify a Name that contains pecial characters or spaces.
+The name should start with an alphabet and may be followed by numbers or an underscore (_). **Note:** Do not specify a Name that contains special characters or spaces.

 3. In the <b>Chassis Manager IP Address</b> box, enter the IP address of your Moonshot Chassis.